 Introduction

-Autism spectrum disorders is defined as a neurological, and development disorder, which begins in the early stages of child development. and ends up lasting throughout an individual lifetime.
-The disorder affects how people acts and interact with others.
+Autism sSpectrum dDisorders is defined as a neurological, and development disorder, which begins in the early stages of child development. and ends up lasting throughout an individual lifetime.[citation of source of this] The disorder affects how people acts and interact with others.
 It also affects the communication and learning process of an individual.
-The disorder can be separated into two, Asperger Syndrome and the Pervasive Developmental Disorders.
-The term spectrum is derived from the wide range of symptoms that those suffering from the disorder exhibits.
+The disorder can be separated into two, Asperger Syndrome and the Pervasive Developmental Disorders. [citation of source of this] The term spectrum is derived from the wide range of symptoms that those suffering from the disorder exhibits.[Actually the term spectrum refers to something other than the wide range of symptoms but more to the wide range of severity of the disorder.
+Recommend you rework the sentence to make this clear].
 The aim of this paper will be to understand the disorder in deeper details.
 The zeal to conduct this research has been driven by the need to provide the community with the understanding of the disorder and how to deal with it in case it is noticed or diagnosed.
 The focus of the paper will understand the symptoms and risk factors.
 It will also be analyzing the risk factors and finally diagnosis and, treatment process.

 I have been working with the San Antonio Autism Center, by volunteering, and providing some technological services through my work place.
 Meeting the families, and individuals in the Autism Spectrum inspired me to write this paper.
 I would love to keep on helping them, and use my work to make the community an Autism friendly social environment.
 Picking this subject can give me a better understanding of what they go through, and to also develop tools/skills to operate in a useful way during volunteering time.